 The Fusion has excellent image quality for photo and video.
 Optics are close to perfect, with consistent sharpness throughout the frame.
 The detail is very good, and when a 360 video is cropped as a full HD video, the video looks somewhat similar to a native 1080p video from a consumer camera.
 What’s most impressive about it is the dynamic range, which can capture both highlights and shadows even in high contrast lighting conditions.
 With the January 2018 update, stabilization has improved markedly.
 While the stabilization might not outperform some cameras such as the Rylo (or the Insta360 ONE with the upcoming update), the stabilization is easily one of the best among 360 cameras of the same generation.

 The Fusion’s weakest area at the moment is the workflow.
 First of all, when you import videos and photos, it generates preview files but doesn’t save them.
 This means every time you start the app and look at a directory, it has to regenerate the preview files.
 Second, you have to manually level each photo or video.
 This makes it harder to batch process files.
 Third, when you work on files and make changes to its settings, those settings are only kept for that session and disappear when you close the app.
+This means you must finish the job and stitch it.
+You can’t edit half way and close the app to continue another time.
 Fourth, at 5.2K, files can only be saved in Cineform or Prores (there is no export for H.265, and H.264 export is limited to 4K).
 On the positive side, rendering times are reasonable (comparable to Virb 360 and much faster than Yi 360 VR).
+My workaround is to simply to stitch as 4K for casual shooting, and it still looks very detailed.

-Android compatibility is also spotty, although strictly speaking, the Fusion is usable even without the smartphone app because its in-camera menu gives access to all available settings, as does the optional Smart Remote accessory.
+Android compatibility is also spotty.
+As of GoPro app 4.2, the app crashes on my Samsung S8+ when viewing photos or videos.
+The silver lining is that the Fusion is usable even without the smartphone app because its in-camera menu gives access to all available settings, as does the optional Smart Remote accessory.